Gulf Ice Hockey Championship: History

 The Gulf Ice Hockey Championship was first held in 2010 in Kuwait City, Kuwait.
 The tournament was organised by the Kuwait Ice Hockey Association and involved four teams from the Gulf Cooperation Council (GCC) region.
 Kuwait, Oman, Saudi Arabia and the United Arab Emirates participated in the inaugural tournament with the United Arab Emirates going on to win the tournament.
-After showing interest for hosting a 2011 competition the United Arab Emirates held the second Gulf Ice Hockey Championship in 2012 in Abu Dhabi.
+After showing interest in hosting a 2011 competition, the United Arab Emirates held the second Gulf Ice Hockey Championship in 2012 in Abu Dhabi.
 Saudi Arabia did not enter the competition, however Bahrain joined to keep the tournament at four teams.
 The United Arab Emirates successfully defended their title after winning the gold medal game against Kuwait.
 The 2014 edition of the tournament saw Bahrain drop out of the tournament and were replaced by Qatar.
 The United Arab won the competition for the third time after defeating 5–0 in the final while Qatar beat Oman to win bronze.
-In 2016 the tournament was hosted by Qatar for the first time with all four teams from the 2014 edition returning.
-Qatar made their first final appearance after defeating Kuwait in the semifinal however lost to the United Arab Emirates in the final, giving the United Arab Emirates their fourth title.
+In 2016 the tournament was hosted by Qatar for the first time, with all four teams from the 2014 edition returning.
+Qatar made its first final appearance after defeating Kuwait in the semifinal; however, it lost to the United Arab Emirates in the final, giving the United Arab Emirates their fourth title.